Military Council (Georgia): Clashes in Western Georgia

 Amidst the coup in Tbilisi, pockets of resistance emerged in Western Georgia refusing to recognize the Military Council.
 In response, the Council authorized its troops to advance against the pro-Gamsakhurdia guerrillas.
 On January 21 at night, Jaba Ioseliani and Military Commissioner of Zugdidi, Giorgi Karkarashvili, met with Deputy of the Supreme Council of Georgia Walter Shurgaya and former Prefect of Zugdidi A. Kobalia.
 During the conversation, Jaba Ioseliani issued an ultimatum to the parties that the armed forces stationed in Zugdidi should lay down their weapons and ensure the liberation of Zugdidi without losses.
 The last stronghold of pro-Gamsakhurdia forces, Poti, a strategic port town in Mingrelia, was seized by the troops of the Military Council on 27 January, resulting in dozens of deaths and injuries.

 Foreign relations

-On 8 February 1992, the acting Prime Minister of Georgia Tengiz Sigua participated in the Commonwealth of Independent States summit as an observer, and signed a treaty creating inter-republican commission including the CIS countries and Georgia to work out the practical questions of food imports.
+On 8 February 1992, the acting Prime Minister of Georgia Tengiz Sigua participated in the Commonwealth of Independent States summit as an observer, and signed a treaty creating inter-republican commission including the CIS countries and Georgia to work on the practical questions of food imports.
 However, it would not be until October 1993 that Georgia would finally agree on joining the CIS.

 On 18 February 1992, Sigua met the US Secretary of State James Baker in Moscow.
 The meeting was only informal, which served to demonstrate that although US was critical of the Gamsakhurdia administration, it still did not approve the way the opposition took power.
 The US refused to recognize the Military Council.
 Baker said that he planned to protest the armed takeover and press for new elections in Georgia.